 This is a list of the guest services that the High Desert Museum offers.
 If you have additional questions, please contact us at 541-382-4754 ext.
 273.

 Grab lunch at the Rimrock Café and find a great gift at Silver Sage Trading store.
 Both are open for their regular business hours with safety modifications in place, such as capacity limits.
 Please bring a reusable water bottle as well.
 You can refill onsite to stay hydrated!
 Water bottles are also available onsite for purchase.
 Admission to the café and store is always free.

 Strollers are complimentary at Admissions.

-Pets are not allowed within the Museum grounds, for their safety and that of our animals.
+Pets are not allowed within the Museum grounds, for their safety and that of the animals in our care.
 Service animals are the only animals permitted within the grounds.
-During the summer months, the Museum offers airline-style crates where your dog can relax and cool off in the parking and picnic area.
+Please see our Service Animal Policy.
+During the summer months, the Museum offers airline-style crates for small- to medium-sized dogs, where your dog can relax and cool off in the parking and picnic area.
 Water is available – be sure to bring a bowl.
 Contact Admissions for a crate key and lock to secure your pet.
 Please note that Museum personnel do not monitor the crates – your dog is your responsibility.

 Please don’t feed the animals!